 That being said, the meetings and events industry is in a war for our very survival and if we can learn something from a lost battle then we must not look away.
 Car accidents are terrible, but by examining the wreckage, you can learn how to build a better car.
 We must look past the fact that this happened to friends and colleagues and examine what happened and in doing so, we can position ourselves to better face the challenges that will confront us next week, next month or next year.

 This is a time for all of us to work together, friends and foes alike for the good of the industry.

-It is my hope that TSEA starts their own show, picks up the pieces of this one and puts all of the parts together to get it right and leaves TS2 to the Zombie Army that is surely picking away at the bones.
+It is my hope that TSEA starts their own show, picks up the pieces of this one and puts all of the parts together to get it right, and leaves TS2 to the Zombie Army which is surely picking away at the bones.

 - Not following – They are only following 91 people and they ain’t Oprah or Ashton Kutcher.
-It is imperative that you follow everyone that is remotely connected to your industry.
-Rule of thumb is that people you follow will follow you back, boosting your reach.
+It is imperative that you follow everyone who is remotely connected to your industry.
+The rule of thumb is that people you follow will follow you back, boosting your reach.
 When you start on Twitter, no one is going to seek you out, you have to go find them.

 - With Twitter, the power is the network, if you have no network, you have no power.

 - Another reason is the next bullet and screenshot.